 We should not be discouraged by fog or orbayu, not even by the phantasmagoric aspect that these places often present, since a forest without humidity or silence could not be called that.
 Its charm lies in its own climatology, in its isolation.
 It is best to wear appropriate clothing and footwear, including a raincoat, to get to know the kingdom of busgosu, the spirit of the forest, which according to the traditional representation has two twisted horns on the head and legs of a goat.
 He wanders through the forest, accompanies us, and in passing acts as protector of trees and animals, coming to protect them from hunters, lumberjacks or daredevil tourists.
 But just in case Busgosu is not as attentive as he should be, we, the hikers, should respect a maxim in our visit: leave everything as we have found.
 The Asturian forests are huge museums but they do not have burglar alarms or smoke detectors, so the responsibility is absoutely human.

-It is also good to learn to enjoy what surrounds us; Do not be in a hurry and observe the tree tops, branches, lichens, fungi and small details in the immediate thing: animal traces, sounds ...
-Many people finish the tour without having barely looked up from the ground, more aware of not stumbling than of the beauty that surrounds you at each step, but it is advisable to take some rest and enjoy the surroundings.
+It is also good to learn to enjoy what surrounds us; do not be in a hurry and observe the tops of the trees, branches, lichens, fungi and small details in the immediate: animal tracks, sounds ...
+Many people finish the excursion hardly having raised their eyes from the ground, more concerned not to stumble than to the beauty that surrounds you at every step, but it is convenient to take a break and enjoy the surroundings.

 Next we suggest you visit six of the most popular forests in Asturias.
 In desdeasturias.com we challenge ourselves to gradually complete this section, adding more representative forests of our community.